manuproulx/PersonalWebsite/README.md

 # Personal portofolio

-A small React app used as a small personal portfolio.
+A small React app used as a personal portfolio.

 ### Installing